mfitzp/theolb/imaging/measuring-cell-fluorescence-using-imagej.rst

-This method is based, with permission, on an original protocol from `QBI, The University of Queensland, Australia <https://qbi.uq.edu.au/research/facilities/microscopy-facility>`.
+This method is based, with permission, on an original protocol from `"QBI, The University of Queensland, Australia" <https://qbi.uq.edu.au/research/facilities/microscopy-facility>`.